exotix69/machine-learning-algorithms-code/README.md

 Machine Learning Algorithms
-This repository contains a Jupyter Notebook file that demonstrates various machine learning algorithms and concepts using Python and popular libraries such as scikit-learn, pandas, and NumPy.
+This repository contains a Jupyter Notebook file (ml_tut.ipynb) that demonstrates various machine learning algorithms and concepts using Python and popular libraries such as scikit-learn, pandas, and NumPy.
 Contents
 The notebook covers the following topics: